|

 and enlarged in 1934.
 Today it houses a popular restaurant serving Gut

-Bürgerliche Küche, or down-home style cooking. (period
+Bürgerliche Küche, or down-home style cooking. (above -

 |